karras/ansible-collection-linux_client/roles/desktop_baseline/README.md

 # Ansible Role - desktop\_baseline

-Manages Linux desktop related basic configs for workstations.
+Manages Linux desktop related basic configs for clients.

 The following components are managed by this role: